ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 - : int = 9
 ```

-The update symbol `<-` used for fields is also used to update an arrays's cell content.
+The update symbol `<-` used for fields is also used to update an array's cell content.
 The semantics of `a.(i)` work as field update:
 * When on the left of `<-`, it denotes which cell to update.
 * When on the right of `<-`, it denotes a cell's content.